Markdown Table Generator guide

 • Choose left, center, or right alignment without memorizing delimiter marks.

-• Build simple tool, feature, or checklist tables for content planning.
+• Build compact feature, comparison, or checklist tables for content planning.

 The Markdown Table Generator creates the header row, delimiter row, and body rows needed for a GitHub-flavored Markdown table.
 It is helpful when you need a quick comparison table for docs, blog drafts, project notes, or README files.

-The formula in plain language
+The logic in plain language

 In plain language: The generator splits headers and rows into cells, creates a GitHub-flavored Markdown delimiter row, pads short rows, and outputs table text.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

-If that sounds abstract, use the example cards on the calculator page.
-They show a complete set of inputs and the kind of answer you should expect.
+The example cards on the generator page show a complete input and the kind of answer you should expect.

 How to read the answer

-Read the headline result first.
-Then look at the smaller supporting lines because they explain the parts behind the answer, such as totals, units, ranges, or formula steps.
+Read the main result first.
+Then check the smaller lines for the totals, units, ranges, counts, or formula steps behind it.

 • The output is copy-ready Markdown table text.